 D'Youville University is committed to providing equal access to all students, including those who qualify as persons with disabilities.
 The Office of Accessibility Resources (OAR) coordinates reasonable accommodations that provide equitable access for students with disabilities.
 The office is located on the 3rd floor of the Montante Family Library.
-Students in need of testing and classroom accommodations are to contact Ashley Olsen (olsena@dyc.edu) (716) 829-7688, for an intake appointment.
+Students in need of testing and classroom accommodations are to contact disabilityservices@dyu.edu or at (716) 829-7688, for an intake appointment.
 Students must provide documentation from a medical provider or previous educational institution that indicates the need for accommodations or modifications.